Frequently Asked Questions: Local Government Innovation Awards

 Q. How many award winners will there be?

 This year’s Awards will honor up to 20 local government entities (5 cities, 5 townships, 5 counties, and 5 schools) and one Native nation.
-Among these award winners, the top entry in each of the 4 categories and the Local Government and Native Nation Collaborative Award will be awarded a professional video documenting their innovation and a grant of $5,000 each ($10,000 for Native nation) from the Bush Foundation to further their innovation and redesign efforts.
+Among these award winners, one entry (the Leading Innovator) in each of the five categories and the Local Government and Native Nation Collaborative Award will be awarded a professional video documenting their innovation and a grant of $5,000 each ($10,000 for Native nation) from the Bush Foundation to further their innovation and redesign efforts.

 Q. How will the recipients of the awards be selected?

 A. Each category of entries (cities, townships, counties, schools and Native nations) will be reviewed by a separate panel of judges composed of an elected official, an appointed official, Humphrey School faculty, and a community member.
 Judges will review entries based on the following criteria: innovation (40%), impact (30%) and sustainability/potential for growth (30%).
 Each panel will put forth up to 5 Local Government Innovation Award Winners, resulting in up to 20 total award winners across the five categories.